 Choosing the right BI solution

-A Phocas BI solution collects and converts data locked away in your systems and gives you the flexibility to ask questions of it.
+A Phocas data analytics solution collects and converts data locked away in your systems and gives you the flexibility to ask questions of it.
 You might want to see sales data for February and then drill down into specific brands and even products to find out more.

 Phocas lets you do advanced analytics in the intuitive analysis grid which becomes the single source of truth for company-wide analysis.
 Information is available to anyone, anytime and you don’t have to be a spreadsheet expert to use it.

-For more information on how your business can beat competitors through effective data analysis, download our free Medical Device industry eBook: Using data in the medical device industry to increase sales and improve inventory management.
-Click the image below to get your copy.
+For more information on how your business can better satisfy customers through effective data analysis, download our free Medical Device industry eBook: Using data in the medical device industry to increase sales and improve inventory management.